 One of Marianne Andersson's main foci are human rights.
 She is especially interested in women’s rights and has a special focus on Africa.
 She joined the Right Livelihood Award Foundation's Board in 2004.

-Sweden, Deputy Director of International Legal Assistance Consortium (ILAC)
+Sweden, Executive Director of International Legal Assistance Consortium (ILAC)

 ILAC is an umbrella organisation for a number of international associations of judges, prosecutors and lawyers, with the objective of resurrecting judicial systems in post-conflict countries.